coldfix/black-magic/README.rst

       >>> foo()
       (0, 1)

+- Note, that the function returned by ``partial(None, ...)`` is just like ``partial``: it can bind additional arguments and you can still leave the first parameter unspecified.
+This has weird properties and should not be used in production code, but I thought it would be great to add some additional brainfuck, to see where it will go.

 **CAUTION:** Iterative invocation of ``partial`` (with ``None`` as first argument) doesn't hide parameters the same way that ``partial`` applied to a function does, i.e. you can move bound arguments to the right in later